Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 - measure liquid medicines accurately using the syringe that comes with the medicine

-- write down all the medicines your give them, and when you give them
+- write down all the medicines you give them and the time when you give them

 Don't give your child paracetamol for more than 48 hours unless told to do so by a doctor.